Adrien Agreste: Voice

-Bryce Papenbrook voices Adrien in the English American dub of the series.
+Bryce Papenbrook voices Adrien in the English dub of the series.
 Papenbrook said that it is "always great to be Cat Noir", stating that he had "so much fun" with him.
 He described Miraculous as "a great show" with "fun animation and a lot of puns".
 He felt that the show's English dub contains the most puns out of all versions of the series.
 Papenbrook stated that he enjoys "making those cheesy puns", and he commented that he was "sneaking as many cat puns as possible into the show", feeling that the viewers like them.
 Papenbrook said he loves Miraculous, mentioning that he knew "a ton of people [had] been waiting for that show".
 He described the second season of the series as "really, really good".
 He stated that he was "very excited" since Miraculous had won a Teen Choice Award.
 Papenbrook commented that he was "excited to see more bad guys" in the next seasons of the series, stating that the writers are "creative" with the people depicted in the show.
 He felt that the Miraculous Chibi series is "exciting" and "looks really cool".

 When the casting for the show began, many voice actors auditioned for the roles of the main characters, including Adrien's.
 Ezra Weisz, the voice director of Miraculous, said the staff responsible for the casting had wanted Adrien's voice to sound young and to denote self-assurance in his superhero form without making him seem overly proud; he further commented that the staff had wished to find an actor whose voice could separate Adrien's civilian self from his superhero identity.
 According to Weisz, he and Papenbrook had known each other for a long time.
 When the staff was trying to find a fitting voice for Adrien, Weisz felt that Papenbrook would be very suited for it.
 He stated that Papenbrook's voice sounds "the right age", adding that he has "the right acting abilities" for this role and "is very, very skilled in the booth".
 Weisz said that Papenbrook does "a phenomenal job" on voicing Adrien.

 Jared Wolfson, the executive producer of Miraculous, commented that Papenbrook has a lot of "energy" and characterized him as "a great guy".
 He further described him as "very happy", "personable", and "energetic", stating that Papenbrook "loves what he does" and is "very passionate" about "being Adrien and Cat Noir".
 Cristina Vee, the voice actress of Marinette, felt that Papenbrook is "one of the nicest people", characterizing him as "never down" and "really positive".
 She also described him as "a really talented actor" and enjoyed working alongside him.

+Papenbrook reprised his role as Adrien for Ladybug & Cat Noir: The Movie (2023).

 Benjamin Bollen voices Adrien in the French version of the show.
 Thomas Astruc characterized the French cast of the series, including Bollen, as fantastic.